-The improved operating results in Corporate and Other were primarily a result of the \$2 million lower LIFO accounting charge due to a \$1 million charge in the First Quarter of Fiscal 2022 and a \$3 million credit in the First Quarter of Fiscal 2021.
-The impact of LIFO accounting was partially offset by increased SG&A and lower net sales.
-The increased SG&A was primarily due to increased employment costs and certain general and administration expenses.
+The improved operating results in Corporate and Other were primarily a result of (1) a \$2 million lower LIFO accounting charge and (2) income earned on our short-term term investments in the Second Quarter of Fiscal 2022.
+The impact of these favorable items were partially offset by increased SG&A, which was primarily due to higher employment costs, professional fees and software license fees partially offset by a reduction in estimated provisions for preference payment exposure.